biradar-anurag/VSD_ChipDesign_Workshop_Documentation/README.md

 <details><summary><b>From Software Applications to Hardware</b></summary>
 <br>
+How apps run on hardware?
+Curious about how all does this happen?
+Well to some extent it depends on ISA (Instruction Set Architecture).
+So, the following flow is followed for every application to run on hardware:
+<br><br>
+1. Application enters into a block called system software.
+<br><br>
+2. In turn the system software converts this application program into the binary language.
+<br><br>
+Major components of system software are:
+<br><br>
+1. OS (Operating System) <br>
+It handles IO operations, allocates memory, etc. Converts application program into the small C, C++ or Java language programs.
+2. Compiler <br>
+Now these small C, C++ programs are converted into the instructions.
+Syntax of these instructions vary depending on the type of hardware it is.
+Ex: Intel86, ARM, MIPS, RISC-V.
+3. Assembler <br>
+Now these instructions are taken by Assembler and converts it into its respective binary number.
+Also called as machine language program.
+<br><br>
+Now this binary numbers are fed to the hardware; hardware understands it, performs respective function and generates the output.
+Ex: Stopwatch App.

 </details>

 OpenLANE is an automated tool chain for RTL to GDSII flow.
 It includes various tools like Yosys, OpenSTA, OpenROAD, Magic, Netgen and other such Custom Scripts for designing and optimization.